Did you ever wonder what it would be like to make money from your crafts? In this article, I will show you how to sell art online in 5 easy steps.

 A group of people was asked if they had set goals.
 They were also asked if they had written goals and plans to accomplish their vision.

-Writing down your business goals and having a plan is well worth your time if you want your income to increase that much.
+Writing down your business goals and having a plan is well worth your time if you want your income to increase.
 Before you do anything, write down your goals and set up a plan to achieve them.
 Your goals will constantly be changing, and you will want to view them and address them regularly.

-Now you are motivated to write down your goals.
+Now you are motivated to write your goals.

 You might have heard about S.M.A.R.T. goals.
 This is the foundation of your goal plan.